Artificial Intelligence Explained: Trends, Laws, Tools, and FAQs

 AI is increasingly shaped by legal frameworks and government programs:

-• European Union (EU): The AI Act (2024) sets rules for AI development, banning harmful uses and requiring risk assessments.
+• EU (EU): AI Act (2024) determines the rules for AI development, and prohibits harmful use and requires risk assessment.

-• United States: AI policy focuses on innovation and ethics, with the White House releasing the “Blueprint for an AI Bill of Rights” in 2023.
+• USA: The AI policy focuses on innovation and morality, the White House released "Blown for Ai Bill of Rights" in 2023.

-• India: Launched the National AI Strategy (NITI Aayog) to boost AI in agriculture, healthcare, and education.
+• India: Inaugurated the national AI strategy (Niti Aayog) to promote AI in agriculture, health care and education.

 Tools and Resources